-If you have an intense and ongoing fear of a particular object or situation, you may have a phobia.
-Read on to find out more about phobias and whether you might have one.
+If you have an intense and long-lasting fear of a particular object or situation, you may have a phobia.
+Phobias affect around 15 per cent of Australians.
+Read on to find out more about phobias and what to do if you have one.

 This can help if:

 - you want to know if you have a phobia

 - your fear of an object or situation is negatively affecting your life